On Extension modules of finite homological dimension: Some questions

-\begin{question} Let $M$ and $N$ be non-zero $R$-modules such that $\operatorname{pd}_R(\Ext_R^i(M,N))<\infty$ for all $0\leq i \leq t$.
-Then does the equivalence hold? \end{question} One can note that the implication $(\Leftarrow)$ holds by Theorem \ref{q221}.
+Now, motivated by Corollary \ref{qza}, we pose the following: \begin{question} Let $M$ and $N$ be non-zero $R$-modules such that $\operatorname{pd}_R(\Ext_R^i(M,N))<\infty$ for all $0\leq i \leq t$ (or all $i \geq 0$).
+Then does the equivalence hold? \end{question} Note that the implication $(\Leftarrow)$ holds by Theorem \ref{q221}.
 On the other hand, the other implication has a positive answer if $M$ is maximal Cohen-Macaulay.
 Indeed, by the Bass conjecture, $R$ is Cohen-Macaulay, and we may assume (passing to completion if necessary) that $R$ admits a canonical module.
 Then $M\cong \omega^n$ for some $n>0$ and $\operatorname{pd}_R(\Hom_R(\omega, N))<\infty$, obtaining thus the desired conclusion from Proposition \ref{GdimCrs}(3).

-Based on the blend between the Gorenstein dimensions, the canonical module, and its duals in Corollary \ref{gorequivalences}, we close the paper by asking the following.